melbinoooo/gitgud-BIM/03-Dynamo/README.md

 ---
 # The Idea:

-Build a necessary foundation for Python Language to help prepare, construct and initialize Python required BIM projects.
+Have a good foundation of Visual Programming through learning the ropes of Dynamo and intigrate Python with in.

 <br>
 </br>